 - $200 Uber Cash: Receive $15 monthly benefit for rideshares and meal delivery

-- $100 Saks Fifth Avenue credit: $50 benefit between January and June and then again between July through December
+- $100 Saks Fifth Avenue credit: $50 benefit between January and June and then again between July through December.
+Enrollment required.

 Some of these benefits will more exciting than others, depending on the merchants and services you already use.
-Still, cardholders who can take full advantage of what the Platinum Card offers will find outsized value for its yearly fee.
+Still, cardholders who can take full advantage of what The Platinum Card® from American Express offers will find outsized value for its yearly fee.

 Keep in mind, with any credit card benefit, terms and conditions apply.
+Enrollment required for certain benefits.
 Read our full review of the Platinum Card.

 A Word of Caution About Rental Car Codes